 RealTime Context Engine

-RealTime_Context_Engine
+system_architecture RealTime_Context_Engine

 Cross-Platform Music Synchronization: A Monthly Automated Pipeline